 RESTORING SOIL HEALTH on FARMS, GARDENS AND CITIES

-Burnaby School and Continuing Education invite you to attend this special 2-day course on restoring and nurturing your soil’s biological community essential for optimal plant growth.
+Burnaby School and Continuing Education invite you to attend this special course on restoring and nurturing your soil’s health for optimal plant growth.

 We will explore:

-- The fundamentals of the soil microbiome and its role in plant production.
+- The soil microbiome and its role in plant growth.

 - Proper applications and assessment of biological inoculants for restoration.

-- Project case studies including conversations with farmers who began the journey of soil life rehabilitation using compost extracts and teas to restore their land’s microbiome.
+- Project case studies including conversations with farmers who began the journey of soil life rehabilitation.

 WHO THIS COURSE IS FOR